fixilein/MaTeX/app/src/main/assets/Welcome To MaTeX.md

 # Introduction
-MaTeX is an app in which you create \{LaTeX} Documents using Markdown syntax with ease.
+MaTeX is an app in which you create \LaTeX Documents using Markdown syntax with ease.

 # How to write basic text